 - Taxpayers registered under the Composition Scheme

-Which details must be mentioned in GSTR-3B form?
+Which details must be mentioned in the GSTR-3B form?

 You must provide the following details during GSTR 3B return filing:

 - Interest and Late Fees

 - Any ITC that’s ineligible as per section 17(5)

 - The total amount of ITC available and any ITC that has been reversed per CGST/SGST rules 42 and 43.

 - Information related to supplies made to UIN holders, unregistered persons, and composition dealers.
 You must also mention the IGST amount, place of supply, and total taxable value.

 - Tax on outward, and reverse charged inward supplies